Our Vision

 The vision of Histon & Impington Green Spaces Charitable Incorporated Organisation (HIGS CIO) is that the people of Histon & Impington will be the custodians and beneficiaries of an expanded network of wildlife-rich, green spaces, that present and future generations can access and enjoy.

 The mission of HIGS CIO is to acquire, or secure long-term access to, land in and around Histon & Impington and enable this to be managed for these twin purposes: nature conservation and the community experiencing nature for their enjoyment, health and wellbeing.
-The first sites for these purposes are Long Meadow and Croft Close Set-aside, collectively known as Abbey Fields.
+The first sites for these purposes are Long Meadow and Croft Close Nature Reserve, collectively known as Abbey Fields.

 Our strategic priorities, as of February 2024, are set out here.